yangaound/tmd67-be/README.md

     pip install -r requirements.txt

 ### Set up your database
-By default, Dev Containers will provide a Postgres DB for testing.
+By default, Dev Containers will provide a Postgres DB on localhost for testing.
 See [here](https://github.com/toastmasters-d67/tmd67-be/blob/main/.devcontainer/docker-compose.yml#L29) for more details such as username.

 For data migration, download `data.json` from `tmd67-data` repo and put it in this folder and run: